JarkkoPFC/fiber/README.md

 {
   for(unsigned i=0; i<num_times_; ++i)
   {
-    // switch light on and wait for 1 second light_on();
+    // switch light on and wait for half a second light_on();
     delay(0.5);
-    // switch light off and wait for 1 second light_off();
+    // switch light off and wait for half a second light_off();
     delay(0.5);
   }